 - Set alarm (and back up if you’re that person)

-- Write a note or notify someone of your planned route
+- Write a note or notify someone of your planned route for safety

 - Hydration vest or handheld

-- Safety Gear for dark mornings
+- Reflective running gear for dark mornings

 - Anti-chafe stick or lube (seriously don’t forget this)